kakobrekla/websocket-php/docs/Middleware/SubprotocolNegotiation.md

 When added on Server, it should be defined with a list of subprotocols that Server support.
 When Client request subprotocols, it will select the first requested protocol available in the list.
-The ClienServert MUST expect Client to send messages according to selected subprotocol.
+The ClientServer MUST expect Client to send messages according to selected subprotocol.

 ```php
 $server->addMiddleware(new WebSocket\Middleware\SubprotocolNegotiation([